-The importance of structure in the canine life has been addressed by many commentators and specialists.
+The importance of structure in canine life has been addressed by many commentators and specialists.
 In the wild, a natural order is established.
 There is a leader of the pack or alpha male rising above the other dogs within the pack, sometimes through intimidation or combat.
-Without this leader figure, the structure of the pack falls apart and it is possible to view a fallout effect, where dogs within the pack exhibit signs of anxiety, stress and confusion.
+Without this leader figure, the structure of the pack falls apart and it is possible to view a fallout effect.
+Dogs within the pack exhibit signs of anxiety, stress, and confusion.
 Barking, whining or any of the other noises a dog can make are all methods of reaction and communication for canines.

 Owners are often confused about their dogs’ language, often mistakenly perceiving a threat when the message from the dog is simply playful and harmless.
 The growl is perhaps as diverse in meaning as the bark.
 As a dog sound, growling is often more worrying that barking; this is because generally in most dog attacks, the actual bite or jump is preceded by a growling.
 But worry not, growling can convey so many emotions and feelings that we’ll break it down for you.